 - Improved patient understanding.

 - Feedback on how consent materials could be improved.

 - Improved patient recruitment process and reduced dropout rates.

 - Improved consistency – reducing compliance issues.

-Join Neil Vivian, Senior Director of Business Solutions at OmniComm Systems, Inc on April 18 in a live webinar to learn more.
+Watch the webinar recording of Neil Vivian, Senior Director of Business Solutions at OmniComm Systems, Inc on April 18 to learn more.

 Neil Vivian joined OmniComm in 2009 as senior director of Business Solutions and product manager.
 He is responsible for providing technical support to the Business Development group’s strategy of positioning OmniComm applications and services to potential and existing clients.
 As a product manager, his responsibilities include providing guidance and insights about high-level business requirements for new product features.
 His role at OmniComm is based on his industry experience and understanding of new regulatory guidance related to risk-based monitoring, eSource and other areas.
 Prior to joining OmniComm, he was vice president of Technology Solutions at ERT, where he assisted in the development of ERT’s long-term architecture and product integration strategy.